jonico/awesome-runners/README.md

 #### SelfService - Ability for end users to setup new runner scale sets

 Some runner solutions have add-ons that allow end users to stand up new runner groups in a self-service fashion, e.g. via IssueOps.

+#### IdleCosts - Costs that incur even if no jobs are running

+Some solutions require certain central components to be up and running all the time or at least one idle runner to allow scaling up properly - this category provides an idea of what is needed in terms of components, not concrete $$$ costs.